Kohli conjures up magical knock to script India's sensational win over Pakistan | Sports-Games

 Kohli's ability to win matches for India had come under the scanner due to a prolonged lean patch and with his knock he proved that he remains one world best chasers in world cricket -- something that his captain Rohit Sharma acknowledged after the heart-stopping game.

 ''Well, it's a surreal atmosphere.
 I honestly have no words.
 I have no idea how that happened,'' Kohli said after his incredible knock. ''Hardik kept telling me, just believe we can stay till the end.
 I'm lost for words.''
-It started in the 19th over when Kohli sent one from Haris Rauf on his hunches and pulled off two back-to-back sixes.
+It started in the 19th over when Kohli, on his haunches, sent one from Haruid Rauf for a huge six made it two from two.
 Cricket indeed is a leveller as Rauf, after 22 splendid deliveries bowled two bad ones and it changed the complexion of the game.

 Asked about those sixes, the former India skipper said, ''It's just instinctively I saw it, told myself to stay still.
 The one at long-on was unexpected, it was a back-of-a-length slower ball.
 The fine leg one, I just threw my bat at it.''
 Then he spoke about his best T20 knocks. ''Till today I said Mohali was my best T20 innings.
 Then I got 82 off 52, today I got 82 off 53.
 Both are just as special.
 Today I will count this one higher because of the magnitude of the occasion and the situation we were in.''
 With 16 needed off last six balls, Pandya holed out off Mohammed Nawaz's bowling and with rule of crossover non existent, Dinesh Karthik faced his first delivery and took a single.